 There is no need for an itinerary to visit this iconic place, but these insider tips will enable you to get the best out of it:

-Although the most renowned is the Kuta plane, Bali has also come to have some sort of aviation relic centre.
-Two others now worthy of mention are:
+Although the most renowned is the Kuta plane, Bali has also come to have some sort of aviation relic center.
+Two others now worthy of mention are the following:

 In case you are an adventure lover, you should go through all three to witness the abandoned aeroplane trail in Bali as a real adventure story that not so many people can say they have encountered.